 - Time : 2.30 pm – 3pm

-3. Bouncy Adventures : They are running right now till 24th June in the front lawn with the inflatable playgrounds, which kids love and I’m sure they’ll not move away from this bouncy region.
+3. Bouncy Adventures: They are running right now till 24th June on the front lawn with the inflatable playgrounds, which kids love and I’m sure they’ll not move away from this bouncy region.

-5. On the lower floor, closer to the ticket corner, there is another region for kids play.
-Starting off from the sand play, with small bridges and all equipments kept, it was an all time hit my son, who wants a small chance to start his sand play.
-This zone also have indoor swings and see-saw and it culminates into a small drawing room.
-Kids can take sheets, colours and start their imaginations there itself.
+5. On the lower floor, closer to the ticket corner, there is another region for kids to play.
+Starting off from the sand play, with small bridges and all equipment is kept, it was an all-time hit for my son, who wants a small chance to start his sand play.
+This zone also has indoor swings and see-saw and it culminates into a small drawing-room.
+Kids can take sheets, colors and start their imaginations there itself.

 Isn’t that a museum with great fun?
 Look out for more activities on National museum for Singapore webpage.